Table of Contents

 If you are editing fields other than the passwords, you can do so via the web interface at artspool.1password.com.

 - Search for the entry you want to edit in the 1Password browser extension and click Edit.
-Alternatively, visit artspool.1password.com, find the entry you want to edit, and click the Edit button at the bottom right of the screen.
+Alternatively, visit artspool.1password.com, find the entry to edit, and click the Edit button at the top right of the screen.

 - Update the fields that you want to edit.

-- Click the Save button at the bottom of the screen.
+- Click the Save button at the top of the screen.

 - Navigate to the password entry.

-- Click Move next to the vault where you want to move the entry.
+- In the pop-up window, select the vault where you want to move the entry.

 How to deal with personal credentials

-In instances where a member has several employees sharing access to a 1Password account, the question often comes up about how to manage individual employee credentials that shouldn't be stored in a shared system (e.g. their email login).
+In instances where a member has several employees sharing access to a single 1Password account, the question of how to manage individual employee credentials that shouldn't be stored in a shared system is often raised (e.g., their email login).
 There are two common ways to handle this: activating a free 1Password Family Plan or using the browser's native password manager.

 1Password Family subscriptions

 Each paid user account under ArtsPool's Business subscription can activate a free Family subscription that includes five additional users.
 These additional user accounts can be offered to employees to use to store their personal credentials.
-These five users can also share vaults with each other.
+These five users can also share vaults under the Family umbrella.
 A couple of caveats:

 - Each set of five Family subscription accounts is totally separate.
 If a member has two paid accounts under ArtsPool's subscription, they can create up to 10 additional users, but each set of five users can only share vaults on their particular Family subscription account.

-To activate a Family subscription on a paid account, the user with the paid account should log into the 1Password web interface, click their user name on the top right, select My Profile, and click Redeem now at the bottom of the page.
+To activate a Family subscription on a paid account, the user with the paid account should log into the 1Password web interface, click their user name on the top right, select Manage account, and click Redeem now in the Family Account section.

 Browser password manager

 1Password recommends making the 1Password browser extension the default password manager, which deactivates the browser's built-in password manager.
-If an employee wants to continue to use the browser password manager they can change their settings by clicking on the gear icon in the 1Password browser extension, selecting Settings, and toggling off the setting called Make 1Password the default password manager.
+If an employee wants to continue to use the browser password manager, they can change their settings by clicking on the Account Menu (top left corner) in the 1Password browser extension, selecting Settings, and toggling off the setting called Make 1Password the default password manager in this browser.

 By making the browser manager the default, they will lose some of the convenience of having 1Password suggest and autofill passwords, but they can still autofill by clicking on the 1Password extension icon and clicking Autofill, and they can still save to 1Password when creating or updating credentials on a website.
 Using this method, the browser's native password manager will always try to save the credentials first, but this can be dismissed with the ESC key on most systems.